melisabardhi/melisabardhi.github.io/_posts/2020-12-14-challenges_in_machine_learning.markdown

 * Banks identifying unusual transactions and requesting customer verification

 Challenges:
-Anomalous data is both scarce and hard to define, large obstacles in collecting enough training data to improve the model's ability to identify true anomalies.
+Anomalous data is scarce and hard to define, both being large obstacles in collecting enough training data to improve a model's ability to identify true anomalies.

 **Chatbot**
 Chatbots apply sophisticated Pattern Matches (“Artificial Intelligence Markup Language (AIML), Natural Language Understanding, and Natural Language Processing and/or Speech Recognition) methods, Sentiment Analysis, among other methods, to understand contents and needs and provide a suitable reply.
 There is an app layer, a database and APIs to call other external administration,